SQL Search: Behavior and Usage Overview

 after execution, as it is necessary to clean the resources.

-The querying language lets you specify non-primary key criteria depending on which the data is required.
-You can execute queries to search data in the cache using different projections and criteria.
+The querying language lets you specify non-primary key criteria depending on which data is required.
+You can execute queries to query data in the cache using different projections and criteria.
 However, the attributes specified in projections and criteria must be indexed.
 Moreover, based on your requirement, you have the flexibility to retrieve the cache keys only or whole items fulfilling the given query criteria.

 Indexing Types

-Search Using SQL Projections
+Query Using SQL Projections

 NCache allows you to retrieve all the indexed attributes of a class or specific projections from the cache store based on your query.
 NCache supports different projections to facilitate efficient searching.
-Projections can play an important role in the performance enhancement of your application when it comes to queries.
-For instance, you want to retrieve only the available units column for products belonging to a specific category.
+Projections play an important role in the performance enhancement of your application when it comes to queries.
+For instance, you want to retrieve only the available units column for products in a specific category.
 In that case, you can use the following SELECT query.

 SELECT UnitsInStock FROM FQN.Product WHERE Category = "Sample_Category"